lennymlopes/nano_experiments/readme.md

 Use [Nault](www.nault.cc) or your favorite wallet for testing.

 ## What to watch out for
-Right now, only amounts smaller than 1 Nano are displayed correctly.
-I might fix this in the future when i get around to it.
 This readme is only a quick and dirty hack, please notify me if you find any errors in the readme or the code!

 ## Further Resources
 [Excellent article explaining the whole process](https://medium.com/the-nano-center/nano-esp8266-trigger-build-guide-f17f7a6517b2)